bsmyth310/Module-9/README.md

     ## Usage

-    To create a professional ReadMe file
+    skl;gd

     ## Credits

-    Google
+    igoesrjl

     ## License

-    This application is covered under the MIT license.
-Read more at [License: MIT](https://opensource.org/licenses/MIT)
+    This application is covered under the s;oglk license.
+Read more at undefined

     ## Contributions